 Prenuptial Agreements Aren’t Always Enforceable

-In addition, protection of assets included in the premarital agreement may be limited to their original value and may not include the appreciated value or earnings, if the other spouse is able to show that contributions during the marriage enabled the assets to appreciate in value.
+In addition, protection of assets included in the premarital agreement may be limited to their original value and may not include the appreciated value or earnings, if the other spouse can show that contributions during the marriage enabled the assets to appreciate in value.

 At Stange Law Firm, PC, we offer experienced, knowledgeable litigation services for clients involved on either side of a prenuptial agreement dispute in divorce.
-We have experience ensuring that our clients receive bold representation to find a resolution that will protect their rights.
-Please note as well that attorney Kirk C. Stange authored a book on prenuptial agreements through Thomson Reuters (Aspatore Publishing) titled Prenuptial Agreements Line by Line .
+We have experience ensuring that our clients receive bold representation to find a resolution to protect their rights.
+Please note that attorney Kirk C. Stange also authored a book on prenuptial agreements through Thomson Reuters (Aspatore Publishing) titled Prenuptial Agreements Line by Line.

-Stange Law Firm, PC, has the capacity to represent clients in the most complex cases involving litigation prenuptial agreements, including:
+Stange Law Firm, PC, can represent clients in the most complex cases involving litigation prenuptial agreements, including: